mwshinn/PyDDM/doc/faqs.rst

 Does PyDDM allow non-discrete conditions?
 -----------------------------------------

+Yes.
+Conditions can be any Python object, including a number, a list, an array, or a string.
+This allows, for example, attention DDMs.

 PyDDM runs fastest when there are a smaller number of conditions.
 However, PyDDM is frequently used for models where there is a separate condition for each